jampmil/Streamroot/README.md

 From this infomation a couple features can be generated:
 - total: Total of data transmitted to an user (p2p + cdn)
-- percentage_p2p: Percentage of the total data transmitted through P2P (p2p / cdn).
+- percentage_p2p: Percentage of the total data transmitted through P2P (p2p / total).

 If we visualize the data, we can notice a couple interesting findings.